 4. Bottom Line

-- Toujeo Max Solostar contains insulin glargine in a prefilled pen at a higher concentration than other forms of insulin glargine, such as Lantus Solostar.
+- Toujeo Max Solostar contains insulin glargine in a prefilled pen at a higher concentration (300 units per mL) than other forms of insulin glargine, such as Lantus Solostar.
 Toujeo Max Solostar contains 900 units of insulin in total, compared to only 450 units with Toujeo Solostar.
 Toujeo Max Solostar is recommended for people requiring higher dosages of insulin, because up to 160 units may be administered at any one time.

 - Tell your doctor if you have ever had an allergic reaction to any type of insulin before you start using Toujeo Max Solostar.

 - Children are especially sensitive to the effects of insulin, particularly around puberty.